opencog/learn/run/2-mst-parsing/README.md

   The directory containing the text files needs to be manually adjusted here; its `gamma-pages` by default, but you can use any directory that you wish.

+* `mst-one.sh`: processes files, one at a time.
+Performs sentence splitting on the provided file, using the provided language encoding.

+* `mst-nosplit-one.sh`: processes files, one at a time.
+Assumes one sentence per line.